 Waste-derived fuels and biomass: We currently source 21% of our energy from alternative fuels, low carbon fuels and biomass.
 In some of our operations, we’ve met 100% of our energy requirements with alternative fuels.
 These alternative energy sources not only help reduce our CO2 emissions, they also divert waste from incineration or landfill.

 Increased energy efficiency: Cement production is an energy-intensive manufacturing process.
 Energy costs and security of supply are key business drivers.
 Improving our energy efficiency reduces the carbon intensity of our products and lowers our production costs.
-As a result of these efforts, we have reduced our energy consumption per tonne of clinker to 3,538 megajoules in 2020 (1990: 4,532 megajoules).
+As a result of these efforts, we have reduced our energy consumption per tonne of clinker to 3,520 megajoules in 2021.
 Our energy consumption has increased three times less than our cement production since 1990.